The local information of difference equations: Difference equations and difference modules

 \begin{proposition} \leavevmode\begin{enumerate} \item Any holonomic module $M$ contains austere submodules $L\in \Gl(M)$.
 Furthermore, any $W\in \Gl(M)$ contains a submodule $L\in \Gl(M)$ that is austere. \item Any two austere submodules $V\in \Gl(M)$ generate the same module $j_{!*}M$ by Construction \ref{Con:GMExtension}. \end{enumerate} \end{proposition} \begin{proof} \begin{enumerate} \item Consider any submodule $W\in \Gl( M)$.
 We claim that for the submodule $W' = \tau^{-1} W\cap W\in \Gl(M)$, its poles satisfy $P_{W'}\subseteq P_W-1$: Indeed

-And further $\supp \frac{W}{\tau^{-1} W\cap W} =-1+\supp \tau\left( \frac{W}{\tau^{-1} W\cap W}\right) = P_W-1$.
+And further $\supp \frac{\tau^{-1}W}{\tau^{-2} W\cap \tau^{-1}W} =-1+\supp \tau\left( \frac{\tau^{-1}W}{\tau^{-2} W\cap \tau^{-1}W}\right) = P_W-1$.
 Turning to the set of zeroes, we see that $Z_W'\subseteq Z_W$, since

-Thus iterating this process shifts the poles of the submodule to the left, while the zeroes don't move at all.
+Thus iterating this process shifts the poles of the submodule to the left, while the zeroes do not move at all.
 Analogously, considering the submodule $W'' = \tau W\cap W$, one can check that $P_{W''}\subseteq P_W$ and $Z_{W''}\subseteq Z_W +1$, which allows to move the zeroes to the right while keeping the poles in place.
-This process of shifting the zeroes and poles must indeed reach a submodule $V$ which is austere.
+This process of shifting the zeroes and poles must reach a submodule $V$ which is austere.

 \item Let $L,L'\in \Gl(M)$ be austere.
 By virtue of the first part of this proposition, without loss of generality we may assume that $L\subset L'$ (by choosing a third submodule in $\Gl(M)$ that is contained in $L\cap L'$).
 We may also assume that $L'/L$ is supported on $p+\Z$, since modifying $L$ away from $p+\Z$ doesn't affect the construction of $j_{!*}$.
 For the time being, we will let $j_{!*}M$ be the module generated from $L$ by the procedure above.
 We will show that $L'\subseteq j_{!*}M$.